 Ohio woman charged, accused of sending racist death threats to Michigan lawmakers

-An Ohio woman faces two felony charges after allegedly sending deaths threats brimming with racism to two Michigan Democratic lawmakers, according to the office of Michigan Attorney General Dana Nessel.
+An Ohio woman faces two felony charges after allegedly sending death threats brimming with racism to two Michigan Democratic lawmakers, according to the office of Michigan Attorney General Dana Nessel.

 Sandra Bachman, 58, of Batavia, Ohio, is accused of leaving threatening voicemails for Rep. Sarah Anthony, D-Lansing, in May 2021 and Rep. Cynthia Johnson, D-Detroit, in June 2021.